 The Company accounts for stock-based compensation under the fair value recognition and measurement provisions of U.S. GAAP.
-Those provisions require all stock-based payments, including grants of stock options, RSUs, and DSUs to be measured based on the grant date fair value of the awards, with the resulting expense generally recognized on a straightline basis in the Consolidated Statements of Operations over the period during which services are performed in exchange for the award.
+Those provisions require all stock-based payments, including grants of stock options, restricted stock units ("RSUs"), performance share units ("PSUs"), and deferred share units ("DSUs") to be measured based on the grant date fair value of the awards, with the resulting expense generally recognized on a straight-line basis in the Consolidated Statements of Operations over the period during which services are performed in exchange for the award.
 The majority of the awards are earned over a service period of three years.
-DSUs are earned immediately at grant and expected to be paid out in cash in the future.
-DSUs are considered liability instruments and marked-to-market each reporting period.
+DSUs are earned immediately at grant and are expected to be paid out in cash in the future.
+PSUs and DSUs are considered liability instruments and marked-to-market each reporting period.
 The Company's estimates may be impacted by certain variables including, but not limited to, stock price volatility, employee stock option exercise behaviors, additional stock option grants, and estimates of forfeitures.